open-rmf/rmf-web/example-deployment/README.md

 ### Run migration job

-Once the `reporting-server` is deployed and we have the migrations, you can run the migration job.
-You can do that by running:
+Once the `reporting-server` is deployed and we have the migrations, we can run the migration job.
+We can do that by running:

 ```bash
 ./jobs.sh
 ```

-this script will check if you have a reporting-server instance running, run the job, and it'll kill the job automatically when it's done.
+this script will check if we have a reporting-server instance running, run the job, and it'll kill the job automatically when it's done.

 ## Reporting